Israel kills Hassan Nasrallah in Beirut: What does this mean for Hezbollah?

 However, Israel may not necessarily achieve its stated goals of eliminating resistance and creating calm.
 In the past, escalated attacks have worked against them by breeding more resistance and opposition to Israel, Elmasry told Al Jazeera.

 A continued offensive would also require continued supply of American ammunition, according to Elijah Magnier a military analyst in Brussels.
-In his first statement after the assassination, US President Joe Biden said Washington supported Israel’s military strikes against Hezbollah, and described Nasrallah’s killing as “justice” for hundreds of Americans he accused Hezbollah of killing.
+In his first statement after the assassination, United States President Joe Biden said Washington supported Israel’s military strikes against Hezbollah, and described Nasrallah’s killing as “justice” for hundreds of Americans he accused Hezbollah of killing.

 How will Iran respond?